(Updated July 2015)

 In Australia the possibility of nuclear power is hindered in Victoria and NSW, by legislation enacted by previous governments.
 In Victoria the Nuclear Activities (Prohibitions) Act 1983 prohibits the construction or operation of any nuclear reactor, and consequential amendments to other Acts reinforce this.
 In NSW the Uranium Mining and Nuclear Facilities (Prohibitions) Act 1986 is similar.
 In 2007 the Queensland government enacted the Nuclear Facilities Prohibition Act 2006, which is similar (but allows uranium mining).

-Coal provides about 78% of Australia's electricity, and the full picture is given in the paper Australia's Electricity, as an Appendix to this.
+Coal provides the majority of Australia's electricity, and the full picture is given in the paper Australia's Electricity, as an Appendix to this.
 This also accounts for most of the 200 Mt/yr carbon dioxide emissions from electricity and heat production and uses up about 400 GL/yr of fresh water for evaporative cooling.
+Preliminary IEA figures show 2013 generation of 247 TWh, 64% from coal and 20.5% from gas

 Australia is fortunate in having large easily-mined deposits of coal close to the major urban centres in the eastern mainland states.
 It has been possible to site the major power stations close to those coal deposits and thus eliminate much of the cost and inconvenience of moving large tonnages of a bulky material.
 Energy losses in electricity transmission are relatively low.